jeremy-w/ayadn/README.md

 - replace "me" in `config.yml` by your username (without "@")
 - do `ayadn authorize` to force a new process (you may have to log off your browser (or delete cookies) first if you want to change accounts)
 - don't ever run "ayadn install config" or AyaDN will ignore your multiple settings

+### Skip specific clients

+App.net already gives you the "mute" command to mute a user.
+But what if you want to mute a *client*, like IFTTT or PourOver?

+Easy: `ayadn skiplist add IFTTT`.

+Want to mute another one?
+Go on: `ayadn skiplist add PourOver`.
+Etc.

+Change of mind? `ayadn skiplist remove IFTTT`, `ayadn skiplist remove PourOver`, etc.

+You can discover what client was used to post a post with `ayadn infos POSTNUMBER`.

+There's basically no verification with this feature, so be careful to not add misspelled or non-existent clients.

 ### Old version